Refer to the guide Setting up and getting started.

 Expected: No tag is added.
 Error details shown in the status message.
 Status bar becomes red.

-(where x is larger than the list size)
+Other incorrect add-tag commands to try: add-tag, add-tagwith illegal arguments in fields, add-tag x (where x is larger than the list size)

 Expected: Similar to previous.